Products

 No-show rateReliability and schedule utilizationWeak reminders, long lead times, hard reschedulingSegment reminders; make rescheduling easy; track outcomes in Practice Analytics

-Reactivation rateRetention strength and revenue stabilityNo follow-up cadence, poor lifecycle visibilityUse Patient CRM + Patient Outreach to target overdue patients
+Reactivation rateRetention strength and revenue stabilityNo follow-up cadence, poor lifecycle visibilityUse Patient CRM and Patient Outreach to target overdue patients

 AI analytics is only as trustworthy as the data behind it.
-For healthcare organizations, that includes privacy and compliance.
+In healthcare, that includes quality, privacy, and compliance.

 • Standardize intake fields and naming conventions

-• Use structured categories for call outcomes (booked, not booked, reason)
+• Use structured categories for call outcomes, such as booked, not booked, and reason

 Protect patient information